 However, if you (or someone who shares your bed) know that you usually snore, follow our troubleshooting steps below.

-Before troubleshooting, make sure you check for any updates for your watch, phone, the Wearable app, and Samsung Health app.
+Before troubleshooting, check for any updates for your watch, phone, the Wearable app, and the Samsung Health app.
 If updates are available, install them.

 After updating, toggle snore detection on or if it’s already on, toggle it off, wait a few seconds and then toggle it back on.